Tekaiguy/STTP-Workflow/README.md

 This group lets you upscale an image with an upscale model or SD Ultimate Upscale (tiled upscaling).
 If used alone, it uses the loaded image in step 0.
 The 'Refresh' toggle helps overcome a known bug caused by mute conflicts.
 Ultimate upscale splits the image into multiple tiles, upscales them independently, then stitches them back together (if the denoise is too high (above ~0.3) the tile seams will be too obvious).
 Saving can be toggled off for quality assurance.

-0️⃣ Load an image
+0️⃣ Load an image<br>
-1️⃣ Load a checkpoint, choose image size, and choose CLIP layer skip 2️⃣ Load upscale model
+1️⃣ Load a checkpoint, choose image size, and choose CLIP layer skip<br>
+2️⃣ Load upscale model<br>
-3️⃣ Enter text prompts
+3️⃣ Enter text prompts<br>
-4️⃣ Choose Ultimate SD Upscale settings
+4️⃣ Choose Ultimate SD Upscale settings<br>
-5️⃣ Compare images
+5️⃣ Compare images<br>
-6️⃣ Downscale image
+6️⃣ Downscale image<br>
-7️⃣ Enter filename prefix before saving (can be toggled off)
+7️⃣ Enter filename prefix before saving (can be toggled off)<br>

 # Bookmarks
 The 1-8 keys are shortcuts for useful camera views.
 You can adjust the bookmark nodes to suit your display by maximizing them and entering your desired zoom-level.